zejoant/IV1201-Project/README.md

 DB_SSL=true
 JWT_SECRET=your-secret-key
 ```
-## Running the frontend and backend
+## Running & Deploying

 - To run the frontend do: `npm start`
 - To run the backend do: `node server.js`
+- To deploy the app to azure, run `deploy.sh`